Design Technology Curriculum Overview

 How does our curriculum cater for disadvantaged students and those from minority groups?

 As a school serving an area with high levels of deprivation, we work tirelessly to raise the attainment for all students and to close any gaps that exist due to social contexts.
 The deliberate allocation of funding and resources has ensured that attainment gaps are closing in our drive to ensure that all pupils are equally successful when they leave the Academy.
-More specifically within the teaching of Design Technology, we;
+More specifically within the teaching of DT we;

 How do we make sure that our curriculum is implemented effectively?

-The subject leader’s monitoring is validated by senior leaders.
+- The subject leader’s monitoring is validated by senior leaders.

-Staff have regular access to professional development/training to ensure that curriculum requirements are met.
+- Staff have regular access to professional development/training to ensure that curriculum requirements are met.

-Effective assessment informs staff about areas in which interventions are required.
+- Effective assessment informs staff about areas in which interventions are required.
 These interventions are delivered during curriculum time to enhance pupils’ capacity to access the full curriculum.

-Curriculum resources are selected carefully and reviewed regularly.
+- Curriculum resources are selected carefully and reviewed regularly.

 How do we make sure our curriculum is having the desired impact?